d4n3sh/thedaneshproject/content/posts/2013-09-18-control-tv-volume-using-astro-b-yond-remote-control.md

 I could turn on/off my TV using my Astro remote, but the volume needed a few extra steps to get working.

   1. Make sure you can turn on/off your TV from your Astro remote.
-Follow my [guide][2] if you can&#8217;t.
+Follow my [guide][2] if you can't.
   2. Make sure your Astro decoder volume is full and your TV volume is low.
   3. Press the **OK** and **Vol+**(volume up) button together until the indicator blinks twice.
   4. Press the **Vol+**(volume up) button.
 If your volume increases the everything went well.